 So popular was the bowling green and gardens that the crowds of up to 1,200 attended events.
 On such nights the young people would spill out onto the terrace to dance or to stroll through the moonlit gardens.

-And thus the high living Richard Nugent, Lord Devlin, happened upon Captain George Reilly and his young female companion in the music rooms of Marlborough Gardens, on the 30th July 1761.
-Delivin was challenged to a duel by Reilly, after Delvin acted improperly to the lady in Reilly's company, and refused to apologise for his conduct.
+And thus the high living Richard Nugent, Lord Delvin, happened upon Captain George Reilly and his young female companion in the music rooms of Marlborough Gardens, on the 30th July 1761.
+Delvin was challenged to a duel by Reilly, after Delvin acted improperly to the lady in Reilly's company, and refused to apologise for his conduct.

 One account of the duel states that, despite a great show of bravado, Delvin did not know that his sword was supposed to be out of its scabbard before being used, and perhaps, as a consequence he was promptly ran through by Reilly.
 He died of his injuries a week later, on the 6th August, aged just 19.

 Fashionable society, more sensitive to scandal than today, was so shocked that it never again frequented the Narlborough bowling green.
 In time the neglected gardens were swallowed up by the city as it marched eastward.